On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

 In this section, we study the projection of Formulation~\eqref{formulation:sri} onto the~$(x, \theta)$-space of~$\Fq{\mc{X}, \mc{Q}}$ from both theoretical and computational perspectives.
 In view of the results in the previous section, it is natural to ask whether it is preferable to formulate~$\vrpsd{\mc{X}, \optQ}$ using ILS cuts, SRIs, or a combination of both.

-From a theoretical standpoint, we show in Section~\ref{subsection:aggregated_sri} that the projection of Formulation~\eqref{formulation:sri} onto the~$(x, \theta)$-variables can be described by a family of inequalities which we call \emph{projected SRIs}. \footnote{In stochastic programming, the term \emph{aggregated cuts} is sometimes used to refer to the inequalities obtained in a single-cut implementation of the Benders decomposition method~\citep{rahmaniani2017benders}, where the scenario recourse variables are projected onto a single variable given by their sum.
-Our projected SRIs are similar, in the sense that we project from the $(x,y)$-variables onto the $(x,\theta)$-space.
-(Note that the term \emph{aggregated SRI} was already used in Fact~\ref{fact:aggregated_sri}.)} Section~\ref{subsection:comparing_cuts} then shows that, under certain assumptions on the recourse lower bounds, projected SRIs dominate the ILS cuts from~\cite{part1} with respect to the recourse function~$\optQ$.
-In other words, these ILS cuts are already satisfied by every feasible solution to the LP relaxation of Formulation~\eqref{formulation:sri}.
+From a theoretical standpoint, we show in Section~\ref{subsection:projected_sri} that the projection of Formulation~\eqref{formulation:sri} onto the~$(x, \theta)$-variables can be described by a family of inequalities which we call \emph{projected SRIs}. \footnote{In a sense, projected SRIs are similar to the \emph{aggregated cuts} used in single-cut implementations of the Benders' decomposition method~\citep{rahmaniani2017benders}.
+We use the term ``projected SRI'' because we already adopted the term ``aggregated SRIs'' for the inequalities in Fact~\ref{fact:aggregated_sri}.} Section~\ref{subsection:comparing_cuts} shows that, under certain assumptions on the \emph{recourse lower bounds} (recall Section~\ref{subsection:ils}), projected SRIs dominate the ILS cuts from~\cite{part1} with respect to the recourse function~$\optQ$.

-From a computational perspective, we first note that the proofs in Section~\ref{subsection:comparing_cuts} are constructive, and they provide algorithms to generate the dominating projected SRIs.
-In addition, our preliminary experiments indicate that the LP relaxation of Formulation~\eqref{formulation:sri} often provides strong dual bounds, even when the SRIs are separated heuristically (as in Appendix~\ref{appendix:separation}).
-However, the large number of $y^\xi_v$-variables can make solving the formulation to integrality computationally expensive.
+From a computational perspective, we note that the proofs in Section~\ref{subsection:comparing_cuts} are constructive, and they provide algorithms to generate the dominating projected SRIs.
+Moreover, in preliminary experiments, we observed that the LP relaxation of Formulation~\eqref{formulation:sri} often provides strong dual bounds, even when the SRIs are separated heuristically (as in Appendix~\ref{appendix:separation}).
+However, the large number of~$y$-variables can make solving the formulation to integrality computationally expensive.
 Motivated by this observation, Section~\ref{subsection:lp_bound} shows that solving the LP relaxation of Formulation~\eqref{formulation:sri} also provides a single projected SRI that recovers the LP bound of Formulation~\eqref{formulation:sri} in the~$(x, \theta)$-space.
 The results of Sections~\ref{subsection:comparing_cuts} and~\ref{subsection:lp_bound} are then combined in Section~\ref{subsection:sri_algorithm} to develop a branch-and-cut algorithm for solving~$\vrpsd{\mc{X}, \optQ}$ using projected SRIs.
-Finally, Section~\ref{subsection:extension} discusses how we can extend this algorithm to different recourse policies.
+Finally, Section~\ref{subsection:extension} discusses how we extend this algorithm to different recourse policies.